IDA-HumanCapital/fife/docs/user_guide.md

 gbt_modeler.forecast()
 ```

 The `evaluate` method offers a suite of performance metrics specific to each time horizon as well as the concordance index over the restricted mean survival time.
 See the description of [*Metrics.csv*](#metrics.csv) above for more details.
 We can pass a Boolean mask to `evaluate` to obtain metrics only on the validation set.
-If we specified one or more test periods in our configuration we could have used `gbt_modeler.data['_test']` instead.
+If we specified one or more test periods in our processor configuration we could have used `gbt_modeler.data['_test']` instead.

 ```python
 gbt_modeler.evaluate(gbt_modeler.data['_validation'])